 5 Steps to an Easier EMR Conversion: A Nurse’s Guide

-Making the transition to a new electronic medical record (EMR) system, or upgrading an existing system, is a monumental task for any practice or health system—but it is an important step that can improve efficiency and patient safety.
+Making the transition to a new electronic medical record (EMR) system, or upgrading an existing system, is a monumental task for any practice or health system—but it is an important step to improve efficiency and patient safety.
 And nurses play a key role in the process.

-As a chief nursing informatics officer (CNIO), Linda Harrington, PhD, DNP, RN-BC, UXC, FHIMSS, FAMIA, has been involved in many electronic health record (EHR) conversions.
-Some were conversions from a paper system to an EHR, and others were from one EHR to another one.
+As a chief nursing informatics officer (CNIO), Linda Harrington, Ph.D., DNP, RN-BC, UXC, FHIMSS, FAMIA, has been involved in much electronic health record (EHR) conversions.
+Some were conversions from a paper system to an EHR, and others were from one EHR to another.

-Your own nursing experience can prepare in you a very important way to be involved in one of these important projects.
+Your own nursing experience can prepare you for a significant way to be involved in one of these important projects.

-According to Karen Schecther, director and assistant professor in the online healthcare manager and health administration program at Maryville University, organizations that hire nurses to come in and help with the EMR training process benefit because nurses are able to relate to the people whom they are training.
+According to Karen Schechter, director and assistant professor in the online healthcare manager and health administration program at Maryville University, organizations that hire nurses to come in and help with the EMR training process benefit because nurses can relate to the people they are training.